Court docs: Judge flipping off men in SUV led to fight, shooting at Indy White Castle

 Court documents show Bell never attempted to de-escalate the conflict and instead assisted in provoking the men.

-The cases against Kaiser and Vazquez continue, and both face multiple felony charges.
+The case against Kaiser continues, as he faces multiple felony charges.

+On Friday, as part of a plea agreement, Vasquez pleaded guilty to misdemeanor battery resulting in bodily injury.
+All other charges have been dropped.

 The Indiana Supreme court can dismiss the charges against the judges, accept or reject a disciplinary agreement between the Commission and each of the judges, appoint a panel of judges to conduct a public hearing, impose a fine, impose sanctions ranging from a reprimand to a suspension to a permanent ban on holding judicial office in Indiana.

 Two felony counts that led to Adams’ suspension were dismissed under a plea agreement in which he received a one-year suspended sentence on Sept.
 9. He has requested to be reinstated.
-Prior to these charges, Jacobs and bell are currently still on the bench.
+Prior to these charges, Jacobs and Bell are currently still on the bench.